 - Plan.
 Planning is so important and doesn’t need to take up a great deal of time.
 Once a week, write out a meal schedule for the week or sign up for a meal plan, such as the Super Healthy Kids Meal Plan Membership, so that you know what you’ll be serving for the whole week.
 This allows you to take into consideration your work schedule, after school obligations, etc. to figure out which meals work best on which days.
 A crock pot meal may be wonderful on a day where you’ll have time to throw it together in the morning to eat after practice, or if you know you’ll have to eat on the run, maybe you’ll plan to pack sandwiches, fruit and pasta salad to eat at the ball field.

-- Maintain good hygiene.
-When age appropriate, teach your child about good hygiene.
-The beginnings of good hygiene start with the caregiver providing all that is needed, such as bathing your infant and keeping those gums and erupting teeth clean.
+- Teach good hygiene.
+The beginnings of good hygiene start with you providing all that is needed, such as bathing your infant and keeping those gums and erupting teeth clean.
 As your child gets older, you begin to pass along more responsibility as appropriate.
-Learning to bathe oneself, wash hands properly, floss and brush independently, and more as the child ages, comes with time and with instruction from the child’s caregiver.
+Learning to bathe, wash hands properly, floss and brush teeth, independently, comes with time and with instruction from you!
+These good hygiene habits can take years to learn with a lot of repeated reminders – be patient as your kids are learning.
 This Hygiene Habits for Kids list is a guide that you can use.

 - Exercise.
 The love for being active can start at an early age, and having caregivers stress the importance of and participate in exercise (rather than being sedentary) can set the stage for a lifetime of physical fitness.
 Among other benefits, active children are less likely to become overweight, have stronger muscles and bones, have a decreased risk of developing Type 2 diabetes, and have a better outlook on life.
 Great information for keeping kids fit can be found here.